janegilring/janegilring.github.io/_posts/2022-08-01-red-hat-openshift.markdown

 This makes it possible to run both modernized container workloads and classic workloads which haven't or for some reason can't be containerized - in the same environment.

+### Monitoring and logging

+Red Hat OCP includes a pre-configured, pre-installed, and self-updating monitoring stack that provides monitoring for core platform components.
+This is based on the Prometheus open source project and its wider eco-system.

+A set of alerts are included by default that can immediately notify cluster administrators about issues within a cluster.
+Default dashboards in the web console include visual representations of cluster metrics.

+It is also possible to enable monitoring for user-defined projects, but unlike the core cluster resources - this is not enabled by default.

 # Learning resources

-In order to get an understanding of Red Hat OCP, I went through the course [DO180 Red Hat OpenShift I: Containers & Kubernetes](https://rol.redhat.com/rol/app/courses/do180vc-4.10) - which is highly recommended if you aim to get deeper knowledge and some hands-on experience.
+In order to get an understanding of Red Hat OCP, I went through the course [DO180 Red Hat OpenShift I: Containers & Kubernetes](https://rol.redhat.com/rol/app/courses/do180vc-4.10).
+This is highly recommended if you aim to get deeper knowledge and some hands-on experience.

 The goal for me in addition to getting hands-on experience was taking the [EX180 Red Hat Certified Specialist in Containers and Kubernetes exam](https://www.redhat.com/en/services/training/ex180-red-hat-certified-specialist-containers-kubernetes-exam?section=Overview), which has the following objectives: